rustfs/docs.rustfs.com/docs/features/openshift/index.md

 # RustFS for Red Hat OpenShift Container Platform

-## Three Reasons Customers Run RustFS on Amazon EKS
+## Three Reasons Customers Run RustFS on Red Hat OpenShift

 - RustFS serves as a consistent storage layer in hybrid cloud or multi-cloud deployment scenarios
 - RustFS is a Kubernetes-native high-performance product that can provide predictable performance in public cloud, private cloud, and edge cloud environments.